-Students applying for Veteran Affairs educational benefits can only be certified for required courses within their objective-program of study (or major).
-Eligible students should select a program of study (approved by Veteran Affairs) prior to registration for classes.
+Students applying for veterans education benefits can only be certified for required courses within their objective-program of study (or major).
+Eligible students should select a program of study (approved by Veteran Affairs) before registering for classes.

 All degree programs are approved for a specific number of credit hours.
 Eligible students will not be certified or paid by Veterans Affairs for courses above and beyond the approved length.
-Veterans Affairs will pay only for required courses in approved programs.
+Veterans Affairs will only pay only for required classes in approved programs.

-Students who have a Baccalaureate Degree or higher can only pursue an Occupational Degree or Certificate that are Veterans Affairs approved.
+Students who have a Baccalaureate Degree or Higher can only pursue an Occupational Degree or Certificate that is Veterans Affairs approved.